Transition Information

 The school district will create an IEP (Individualized Education Program) for your child.
 The IEP is a service plan that has goals for your child to work on to support their educational experience and areas of need and is updated annually.

-What happens if my child does not qualify?
+What happens if my child is not eligible?

 If your child is not eligible for services, your FRC will work with you to identify other possible options available for your child.
-If you continue to have concerns for their development, your child may also be re-evaluated by the school district in 6 months.
+If you continue to have concerns for their development, your child may also be re-evaluated by the school district, you can contact them to schedule.

 What do services look like?